 An apprentice can study at various levels, depending on the roles you are looking to fill.

 Degree or master’s degree apprenticeships are for those who want to be a specialist within their field and hold a senior position within a company (such as senior management or technical specialist).
 These apprenticeships usually involve the undertaking of an under/postgraduate qualification.
-Examples of job roles include a managing director, laboratory scientist or HE lecturer.
+Examples of job roles include managing director, laboratory scientist or HE lecturer.

 Metalcraft Europe Group

-Create an apprenticeship service account
+Creating an apprenticeship service account